Edgewell Personal Care (EPC)

 - Core business is underperforming as its organic revenue has disappointed over the past two years, suggesting it might need acquisitions to stimulate growth

-Edgewell Personal Care doesn’t fulfill our quality requirements.
-There are superior stocks for sale in the market.
+Edgewell Personal Care doesn’t live up to our standards.
+Better stocks can be found in the market.

 Why There Are Better Opportunities Than Edgewell Personal Care